amarpan/how-to-write-a-README/README.md

 # <h1 align="center">How to Fix a GA SEI Bootcamp Project README</h1>
 <!-- ###### <h6 align="center">by</h6> -->
 ###### <h6 align="center"> [Amar Pan - GA SEI '21](https://www.linkedin.com/in/amarpan/)</h6>
-The README is often the most overlooked and underestimated aspect of a web dev project, frequently left until the very last minute.
+The README is often the most overlooked and underestimated aspect of a software engineering project, frequently left until the very last minute.
 And yet, it is what employers immediately look at when assessing one's technical competency as a software engineer.

-Thus, today we'll take a look at how to clean up an existing README so that it becomes eye-candy rather than an eye-sore.
+Thus, in today's tutorial, we will look at how to write and design a clean README that becomes eye-candy rather than an eye-sore.

 ***This tutorial assumes you already have some semblance of a README.
 If you're starting from scratch, however, download my blank skeleton template [here](https://github.com/amarpan/blank-README-template/blob/main/README.md).